doctest/doctest/doc/markdown/configuration.md

 ### **```DOCTEST_CONFIG_REQUIRE_STRINGIFICATION_FOR_ALL_USED_TYPES```**

 By default if stringification is not available for a type, it is simply printed as `{?}`.
 By enabling this flag, whenever a type is used in an assert that does not provide stringification, the compilation is stopped.

 This can be defined both globally and in specific source files only.

+### **```DOCTEST_CONFIG_DOUBLE_STRINGIFY```**

+If you define your own `toString` functions that return something different from `doctest::String`, but still stringifiable, you can enable this configuration option to stringify the result of internal `toString` calls.

+You can also define `DOCTEST_STRINGIFY` yourself to override doctest's stringification behavior.

+This can be defined both globally and in specific source files only.